uptechteam/ios-cookbook/1-git-flow.md

 ## Commits

-- Keep your commits atomic, focused on small set of related changes (e.g. fix, irreducible feature or improvement);
+- Keep your commits atomic, focused on small set of related changes (e.g. fix, irreducible feature or improvement).
-- Write grammatically correct (i.e. start with a capital) commit messages in [imperative, present tense](https://stackoverflow.com/questions/3580013/should-i-use-past-or-present-tense-in-git-commit-messages);
+- When writing a concise commit message is difficult, it may indicate too many unrelated changes;
-- Prefer concise commits over gigantic ones.
-When writing a concise commit message is difficult, it may indicate too many unrelated changes.
+- Write grammatically correct (i.e. start with a capital) commit messages in [imperative, present tense](https://stackoverflow.com/questions/3580013/should-i-use-past-or-present-tense-in-git-commit-messages).

 ## Branches